jocelynmutso/documentation-test/src/markdown/001_advanced_operations/006_custom_variables.md

 ---

 ## Context variables

 **In terms of a dialog session, a context variable is a static variable: it is immutable in the dialog session and is available across the entire session.**

 * A context variable has an ID, a type, and a default value.
-* A context variable can be called with its ID surrounded by curly braces.
+* A context variable can be called by using its ID.
+  * Using a variable within a note: ID must be surrounded by curly braces.
 For example: ` {contextId}`.
+  * Using a variable within a response field: ID must be surrounded by curly braces.
+For example: ` {contextId}`.
+  * Using a variable within a logic rule/expression: Write variable name without curly braces.
+For example: `contextId`
 * A context variable's value is set outside of the context of the given dialog session and is not tied to any specific request ID.
 It works like a "hidden field", and typically, it is used to preload a given dialog session with data, such as preloading CRM data of an identified user, which is known before launching the session.
 * A context variable  can also be any existing response ID in the current session.
 For example, if you have a Text type response with ID `myName`, you can output the value of `myName` in a `Note` type.
 Just surround the response ID with curley braces `{ }` from inside the `Note`.
 So, as a response ID: `myName` but as a context variable being called: `{myName}`.